The strategy trades all Dow 30 stocks in short-term mean-reversion mode using as a score a formula from a probability theory textbook.

-The strategy is long-only and uses as score our proprietary PSI5 algo that is based on a formula found in probability theory text.
 A maximum of 30 open positions are held at a time.
-The strategy shows superior absolute and risk-adjusted returns with no losing years since 2000 in backtest mode.
-Note that this is not a data-mined strategy but it is based on a mathematical model of stock price action.
+The strategy shows superior absolute and risk-adjusted returns in backtest mode.
+Note that this is not a data-mined strategy but it is based instead on a mathematical model of stock price action.
 No leverage in used in the results.

 Portfolio backtest settings